The first MayDay Parade & Festival took place in spring of 1975.

-The spring of 1975 was our first MayDay Festival.
-Our original impetus for this Festival was quite simple.
-We wanted to give a gift to the community that was supporting our theatre, and to create a celebration that would bring people together out of their homes at the end of winter.
+The original idea for this Festival was simple.
+Theater staff wanted to give a gift to the community that was also supporting the theatre.
+They also wanted to create a celebration that would bring people together out of their homes at the end of winter.

-The Vietnam War ended just 2 weeks before the event and our little procession was exuberantly joyful.
-We were a group of 50 or 60 people, an Earth puppet, a Water puppet, several birds, two accordions, and many banners.
-When we got to the park, we raised a Maypole puppet and hosted a few small performances and some MayDay speeches.
+The Vietnam War ended just 2 weeks before the event and the little procession was exuberantly joyful.
+It was a group of 50-60 people, an Earth puppet, a Water puppet, several birds, two accordions, and many banners.
+People raised a Maypole puppet and hosted a few small performances and some MayDay speeches.

-Nowadays, the organizing work of the festival is a year-round task.
-Each February we host a public brainstorming session, when we invite all to share ideas and images towards developing the specific theme for the year.
-The thoughtful themes of the past years echo the pulse of our south Minneapolis neighborhoods, and as such, the chronology of themes tells a peculiarly imaginative history of the times.
+Each February HOBT hosted a public brainstorming session and puppet builds, inviting people to share ideas and images towards developing the specific theme for the year.
+The thoughtful themes of past years echo the pulse of our south Minneapolis neighborhoods, and as such, the chronology of themes tells a peculiarly imaginative history of the times

 Our beloved MayDay is currently being transitioned from one single, giant, parade, to multiple, smaller, celebrations throughout the month of May.
 Stay tuned for a unique MayDay Seasons 2022!